ramshaiftikhar/artist_app/README.md

 ### Installations required:

-•	Node.js Or NPM (Node Package Manager)
+1. Node.js Or NPM (Node Package Manager)
-•	VS Code (Optional) — A code editor.
+2 .VS Code (Optional) — A code editor.

 ### To run:

- Open your terminal in the root folder and run this command: npm install
+ Open your terminal in the root folder and run this command:
- Then type:
+  - npm install
- npm start
+  - npm start

 ### About the App